Dual Diagnosis Treatment Augusta, GA

 • Accepts Medicaid

-• Case management, professional interventionist and HIV early intervention
+• Case management, intervention services and HIV early intervention

 Axis I Center Of Barnwell - 37.7 miles from Augusta, GA

-Axis I Center Of Barnwell is a dual diagnosis treatment center in Barnwell, SC that provides treatment for drug or alcohol use and mental health disorders that include dependent personality disorder as well as antisocial personality disorder.
+Axis I Center Of Barnwell is a dual-diagnosis treatment center in Barnwell, SC that offers treatment services for drug and alcohol addiction and mental health disorders that include psychotic disorders as well as anorexia.

 Address: 1644 Jackson Street, Barnwell, SC 29812 in Barnwell County